Breadcrumbs

 Will I need to report my leave of absence ot the College of Physicians and Surgeons of Ontario (CPSO)?

 PGME will notify the CPSO of all interruptions in training greater than one week, as reported by the Program Director.
 As well, the CPSO will ask you to report on any gaps in training when applying for or renewing licenses.
-For more information on Medical Leave, please review section 6 of PGME's Guidelines for Residency Leaves of Absence and Training Waivers.
+For more information on Medical Leave, please review section 6 of PGME's Guidelines for Residency Leaves of Absence.

 Who should I contact when I’m deciding to return to work?